haoge0811/CSM/README.md

         During characterisation process, a series of DC and trasient spice simulations were performed on the gate in question, to record the it's characteristic under different situations, hence creating the CSM LUT.
 See paper for more detail on this process [].

+        Note: Currently the tool only supports INV, NAND2, NOR2 gates.

     2. LUT_bin